 Another qualitative validation of the effectiveness of the Rolling Hot Spot program is evident when comparing the pattern of total Chinook salmon caught per trawl.
-Figure 9 plots AFA CP trawl locations during the winter months as a function of total Chinook catch.
+Figure 10 plots AFA CP trawl locations during the winter months as a function of total Chinook catch.
 The darker areas indicate higher total Chinook catch per trawl, while the lighter areas indicate lower Chinook catch per trawl.
-In the pre-Amendment 91 period (top panel), it's clear that vessels remained in high Chinook bycatch areas and there is significantly more fishing in deeper off shelf areas.
+In the pre-Amendment 91 period (top panel), it's clear that vessels remained in high Chinook bycatch areas and there was significantly more fishing in deeper off shelf areas.
 In the recent post-Amendment 91 period (lower panel) most of the fishing locations remain very shallow and there is a clear gradient of increased Chinook catch with depth.
 As noted above, vessels fished in the deep outside of Dutch Harbor for the first time in more than 10 years during the 2024 A season and were able to find clean pollock fishing to the west and north of the traditional high Chinook bycatch areas.
 It is also important to re-iterate that the fishery footprint has been significantly reduced in the recent years due to Chinook and other PSC species avoidance and the fleet has consolidated into smaller and smaller fishing areas.

-Figure 9.
-Pollock CP trawl locations as a function of total Chinook catch between September 1st and February 28th for the years 2008-2010 (top panel), 2023-2024 (lower panel).
+Figure 10.
+Pollock CP trawl locations as a function of total Chinook catch between September 1st and February 28th for the years 2008-2010 (top panel), 2022-2024 (lower panel).
 Color scales darkest (highest Chinook catch number per trawl) to lightest (lowest Chinook catch number per trawl).

-Under the RHS program, four Chinook BAA were designated for the CP fleet during 2023 (Figure 10).
+Under the RHS program, two Chinook BAA (red) and two additional advisory Chinook BAA (yellow) were designated for the CP fleet during 2024 (Figure 11).
 The BAA are made known to all vessels on a weekly basis; only those vessels with a Chinook bycatch rate of greater than 75% of the base rate are required to avoid these areas.
-However, because the designations indicate where Chinook bycatch has been highest over a given week, even vessels that are not required to fish outside the BAA often voluntarily do so, to avoid Chinook bycatch.
+However, because the designations indicate where Chinook bycatch has been highest over a given week, even vessels that are not required to fish outside the BAA often voluntarily do so to avoid Chinook bycatch.
 It is important to remember that, due to the way the base rate is calculated, there must be pollock fishing in an area for it to become a bycatch avoidance area, so those areas where CPs avoided fishing entirely will not contain any BAA.

-Figure 10.
-Chinook bycatch avoidance areas for the CP sector, 2023.
+Figure 11.
+Chinook bycatch avoidance areas for the CP sector, 2024.

-Table 5 shows the A-season weeks of 2023 and the number of vessels excluded from designated bycatch avoidance areas for Chinook salmon during each week.
-There were seven CP BAA for Chinook spread across 6 different fishing weeks during the 2023 A-season and none for the B-season.
-During two weeks of the A-season the ADFG stat area bycatch rates for Chinook used in identifying BAA were a result of catcher vessel fishing activity and therefore no CP vessels were excluded.
-There were no vessels subject to an extended (2-week) fishing prohibition during 2023.
+Table 5 shows the weeks of 2024 and the number of vessels excluded from designated bycatch avoidance areas for Chinook salmon during each week.
+There were two CP BAA for Chinook during two different fishing weeks during the 2024 A season and there were two unprecedented CP BAA Advisory Areas during the first few weeks of the B season prior to the IPA rules taking effect.
+During the first week of the A season as well as the advisory areas in the B season, the ADFG stat area bycatch rates for Chinook used in identifying BAA were a result of catcher vessel fishing activity and therefore almost no CP vessels were excluded.
+There were no vessels subject to an extended (2-week) fishing prohibition during 2024.

 Table 5.
-Number of CP vessels excluded from designated Chinook bycatch avoidance areas during 2023.
+Number of CP vessels excluded from designated Chinook bycatch avoidance areas during 2024.

-Week 2/3 2/10 2/17 2/24 3/3 3/17 Number of CPs excluded from BAAs 6 8 6 0 5 0
+Week 3/8 3/15 6/21 Number of CPs excluded from BAAs 0 3 1